The Excel Indirect function converts a text string into a cell reference.

-The format of the function is:
+The syntax of the Indirect function is:

-where the arguments are as follows:
+where the arguments are:

-|ref_text||-||The text describing the reference|
+|ref_text||-||The text describing the reference.|

-Note that, in the above examples :
+Note that, in the above spreadsheet:

 For further details and examples of the Excel Indirect Function, see the Microsoft Office website.

 If you get an error from the Indirect function, this is likely to be the #REF! error: